andrewhalle/todo/PLANNING.md

    - all commands should be less than 76 characters so as not to overflow the line
    - terminals less than 76 characters shouldn't be supported
    - choose between store size in config file for repeated access and have resize command to update **or** invoke `stty` on every invocation of `todo`

+ - interactive `todo work` which says what you're working on, plays an animation sometimes, alerts you (maybe with visible bell) when it's time to switch jobs, snooze button that holds the switch for some (configurable) amount of time (default something like 15 minutes), button to edit estimate of time the current job will take